wjrh/Teal/README.md

 ### Short term to-do:
 - [x] switch to shallow routes (minimal for what we need)
 - [ ] restructure index pages in API so that it gives necessary information
-- [ ] restructure forms to ask for necessary information:
+- [X] restructure forms to ask for necessary information:
 - [x] DJ form
 - [x] Show form
 - [x] Episode form
+- [ ] work on
 - [ ] focus on episode logging essentials (airings)

 - [ ] have a system of querying already existing songs when associating songs with episodes

 - [ ] create a simple api to view the latest logged song
 - [ ] extend that api to include functionality from old PHPs
 - [ ] make sure both the new logger and the old logger works (transition)
-- [ ] transition to the production server fully working on Teal
+- [ ] transition to the production server fully working on Tel

 - [ ] add static content/pages to the website

 - [ ] SSO w/ lafayette